-Throwing all caution to the wind, Richard Dreyfuss has instructed us:
+Throwing all caution to the wind, Richard Dreyfuss shares the sentiment:

 In contrast to Hollywood’s salesmen who would have us abandon all sense of reason to blindly accept their pandered bill of goods, the Word of God commands us:

 "But examine everything carefully; hold fast to that which is good; abstain from every form of evil." –1 Thessalonians 5:21-22

 The type of religious experience the King Kongs of Hollywood would have us surrender to through movies should be crystal clear.
 Christians are called to be on guard against fraudulent affirmations of the world system that is under the control of their enemy.
 Unfortunately, many people have fallen prey to their religious delusions and become casualties of the movie machines who march forward uncaring as to who they tread down in the process.
 Satan’s spread of immorality and religious reformation was increased in the 1980’s, as a new wave of what was formerly considered religious poppycock took root.
 As always, Hollywood was on the front lines to lay the groundwork needed to gain momentum in the paradigm shift.